 Building the tunnels and stations

 A range of construction techniques will be used to build the Metro Tunnel, with an emphasis on reducing impacts to local residents and business.

 Learn more about the massive machines digging the Metro Tunnel.

 Our roadheaders will work together deep underground to mine the station caverns for our State Library and Town Hall stations.

-Learn more about the construction methodology used to build the new North Melbourne, Parkville and Anzac stations.
+Learn more about the construction methodology used to build the new Arden, Parkville and Anzac stations.

 Temporary acoustic sheds will be built to enclose construction sites while the new Metro Tunnel stations are built.